dehora/nakadi-java/README.md

 ## Contributing

 Please see the [issue tracker](https://github.com/zalando-incubator/nakadi-java/issues) for things to work on.
+The [help-wanted](https://github.com/zalando-incubator/nakadi-java/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) has a list of things that would be pretty cool to have.

 Before making a contribution, please let us know by posting a comment to the relevant issue.
 If you would like to propose a new feature, create a new issue